vck3000/ProAvalon/README.md

 ### Stopping

 1. Stop the server with `Ctrl+C`.
-2. Stop the docker-compose stack with `Ctrl+C`.
+2. Stop the docker compose stack with `Ctrl+C`.
-3. Remove the containers from the docker-compose stack with `docker-compose down`.
+3. Remove the containers from the docker compose stack with `docker compose down`.

 ### Misc